The naivete of youth is a powerful blinder, obstructing our view of the world at-large through shades of innocence.

 Even still, our past and the people in it, no matter how hard we try, shape our future.
 Fate or no, our stories get told through others and the experiences that happened long ago, only to cycle back.

-Last summer, during a visit home, my wife and I swung by my hometown’s liquor store to buy local wines to bring to North Carolina.
+Last summer, during a visit home, I swung by my hometown’s liquor store to buy local wines to bring to North Carolina.
 I was asked for my ID at the register.
 With barely a glance, the woman behind the counter looked down at my license then right back at me, a suspecting double-take.

 A funny look.
 A raised eyebrow.
 A question: are you related to…?
 Her voice trailed off.
 So did my mind, moving backward in time.

 She recognized my name and perhaps even my face from years ago, when as a child I’d come along to the store on a weekly basis, not knowing or understanding why.
 Sometimes I stayed in the car, sometimes I’d come into the store, running my hands along glass bottles of rum, vodka and more, collecting dust on my little fingertips.